akinnunen/kube-node-react/readme.md

 ## TODOs

+- handle search errors in api and frontend
+- add a loading icon for the search
-- use swagger (?) to document apis
+- use swagger to document apis
+- add validation to api
 - specify models for incoming queries (e.g. YtjSearchQuery)
-- these are needed when running yarn in the project root: apk add python make g++
+- add frontend tests
+- add hoc for frontend

 ## Notes